lizconlan/tasting-notes/README.md

 Uses MongoDB for the storage layer and the BrewDB API for the beer data

+Built with ruby 1.9.2 so tests must be run with simplecov instead of rcov

 ## Install

 Copy <code>config/brewdb.yml.example</code> to <code>config/brewdb.yml</code> and add your API key